miamtech/mealz-documentation/web_sdk_versioned_docs/version-10.0/set-up-and-usage/example-class.md

         // Add {quantity} number of products in the cart }
       else {
-        // Remove {quantity * -1} number of products from the cart }
+        // Remove {quantity} number of products from the cart }
     })
   }